Carpet installation cost estimate

 What is a fair price for carpet installation?

-For a professional carpet installation, the average cost ranges from $789 to $2,794.
+A question most of potential customers have on their mind is “How much should carpet installation cost?”.
+For professional carpet installation, the average cost ranges from $789 to $2,794.

 To ensure your price is fair, look at what your competitors are charging.
 Then, aim for your carpet installation cost estimate to be somewhere in the middle of their prices.